 - Extend travel time by at least six hours or more; or

 - Require a connecting time of four hours or more at an overseas interchange point.

 Exceptions to the Fly America Act must meet one of the exception criteria and be justified and documented to be allowable on a federal award.
-These exceptions require submission of the Fly America Travel Reimbursement Exception Form, approval by a designated school/tub official, and supporting documentation.
+These exceptions require submission of the Fly America Travel Reimbursement Exception Form, approval by an authorized reimbursement approver at a department/local level managing unit or by a designated school/tub official in accordance with school/tub’s policy, and supporting documentation.

 An additional exception to Fly America occurs when an Open Skies Agreement is in place between the United States (U.S.) government and the government of a foreign country.
 There are currently four Open Skies agreements - with the European Union, Australia, Switzerland and Japan.
 It should be noted that there are limitations to the use of non-US carriers under an Open Skies agreement.
 Notably, the current Open Skies agreements do not apply to Department of Defense-supported activities and there is a prohibition against non-US carriers if a city pair contract exists.
 For more information on Open Skies please refer to our Open Skies Document.